fuzzmz/bip-to-energymech/README.md

 Release notes
 -------------

+1. Version 1.1 now supports bans and unbans.

-Right now version 1.0 doesn't know how to parse bans.
+2. Version 1.0 doesn't know how to parse bans.
 If you happen to have a bip IRC log containing a ban and unband please let me know so I can update the script.